Jeanne de Valois-Saint-Rémy: Early years and marriage

 Jeanne was the third of six children.
-Three of Jacques de Valois de Saint-Rémy and Marie Jossel's six children died in infancy: Joseph (9 March 1753 – 9 December 1753), Marie Marguerite Anne (17 February 1759 – 23 May 1767) and Jean (5 March 1760 – 9 March 1760).
-The three surviving de Valois de Saint-Rémy children, Jacques (25 July 1751 – 1785), Jeanne, and Marie-Anne (2 October 1757 – 1786) were neglected, went barefoot, tended the cows, and often found it necessary to beg for food.
+Three of Jacques de Valois de Saint-Rémy and Marie Jossel's six children died in childhood: Joseph (9 March 1753 – 9 December 1753), Marie Marguerite Anne (17 February 1759 – 23 May 1767) and Jean (5 March 1760 – 9 March 1760).
+The three surviving de Valois de Saint-Rémy children, Jacques II (25 July 1751 – 1785), Jeanne, and Marie-Anne (2 October 1757 – 28 April 1836) were neglected, went barefoot, tended the cows, and often found it necessary to beg for food.
 According to Count Beugnot as written in his Mémoires, they were rescued by his father and the abbot of Langres.
 According to another source, the family moved to Boulogne near Paris where a priest and one of his rich parishioners, Madame de Boulainvilliers, took care of them.
+Her elder brother, Jacques II de Saint-Rémy, Baron de Valois (1751-1787) became a Lieutenant of the King's ships, commander of a frigate and a Knight of the Order of Saint Louis.
+He never married, nor had children and died on military duty on Saint-Louis Island.
+Her younger sister Marie-Anne de Saint-Rémy (1757-1836) went back to religious life.
+She became a canoness and lived in Germany, where she died in 1836.
+Of the three siblings, Jeanne would be the only one to achieve notoriety.
+None of the three Saint-Rémy children had any known living descendants.

-In any case, their Valois ancestry was ascertained by a genealogist at Versailles, and as a result of legal dispositions set up to help children from poor nobility, Jacques was granted a yearly stipend of 1000 pounds and a post in a military academy; Jeanne and Marie-Anne went to a boarding school in Passy and were given a stipend of 900 pounds.
+In any case, their Valois ancestry was ascertained by a genealogist at Versailles, and as a result of legal dispositions set up to help children from impoverished noble families, Jacques was granted a yearly stipend of 1000 pounds and a post in a military academy; Jeanne and Marie-Anne went to a boarding school in Passy and were given a stipend of 900 pounds.
 They were supposed to become nuns in the Longchamps monastery, but instead chose to go back to Bar-sur-Aube where they lived with the Surmont family.
 On 6 June 1780, Jeanne married Marc-Antoine-Nicolas de la Motte, Surmont's nephew and an officer of the gendarmes.
-At the time of her wedding, Jeanne was heavily pregnant; only one month later (7 July) her newborn twins were baptized as Jean-Baptiste and Nicolas-Marc de la Motte.
+At the time of her wedding, Jeanne was heavily pregnant; only one month later (7 July) her newborn twins were baptized as Jean-Baptiste de la Motte (b.
+6 July 1780) and Nicolas-Marc de la Motte (b.
+6 July 1780).
 Both children lived only a few days.